What strategies and implementations need to take place when creating a more effective channel sales-forecasting process?

 By the time channel sales management professionals consolidate data, POS reports, and inventory levels, the market has already modified—leaving manufacturers and vendors with little information on ‘what to do next.’

-Luckily, there are specific actions that can be applied to avoid such forecasting difficulties, or at least mitigate the issue:
+Luckily, there are specific actions that can be applied to avoid such channel sales-forecasting difficulties, or at least mitigate the issue:

 1.)
 Don’t Rely on What Your Partners Report